pfontana96/pytorch-smart-sailboat/README.md

 ## Introduction

 This is a part of an academic project to implement different AI-algorithms to an autonomous sailboat (Only a simmulator right now).
-I decided to use Reinforcement Learning in PyTorch.
+I saw this problem as a perfect opportunity to implement Reinforcement Learning.
 All my work here supposes that the simmulator does work correctly (it was not part of the project and it was given by a third).